colindoyle0000/colindoyle-website/content/lawailab2026spring/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## March 25

+## In-Class Exercise

+- What exactly is my paper adding?
+- Is my question too broad?
+- What problem am I actually addressing?
+- Who is the audience for this paper?
+- What would make this paper useful to someone else?
+- Am I trying to do too many things at once?
+- Is there a narrower intervention that would make the project stronger?

 ## February 18